 To max out your savings in the 403(b) SRA or 457(b) Deferred Compensation Plan for the year, adjust your contributions to this amount under Initiate Ret.
 Savings Elections in Retirement Self-Service.

 When making changes, timing matters!
-Be sure to refer to these deadlines if you want to make changes that will take effect yet in 2017.
+Be sure to refer to these deadlines.
 Remember, the 403(b) SRA and 457(b) have different deadlines to change the amount you contribute.
-Deadlines for making changes for 2018 will be posted online later this fall.

 Understanding the Math Behind Your Contribution Limit